alfonrodrisimon/Topic-Modeling-with-Google-News/README.md

 # Topic Modeling with Google News

-Web scraping news article on Google news to perform Topic Modeling
+Web scraping news on Google to perform Topic Modeling

 ### Prerequisites